Wyrkx/tp/docs/UserGuide.md

 <br>* For `PHONE_NUMBER`, the input must be an 8-digit number
 </div>

-### Editing a Student's details : `edit`
+### Editing a Person's details : `edit`

-Edit and/or update a particular student’s details/progress.
+Edit and/or update a particular person’s details/progress.

 Format: `edit INDEX cat/NEW_INFORMATION`
 - `INDEX` refers to list index of the person to be edited.